agoldenduck/millisblog/content/blog/2018-11-slow-white-rain.md

 date: 2018-11-18T19:32:29.643Z
 image: /images/uploads/fullsizeoutput_1888.jpeg
 ---
 I’ve been told not to get my hopes up for a white Christmas.
-Copenhagen is surrounded by water, which keeps the temperature milder here than it is in other places this far north.
+Copenhagen is surrounded by water, which keeps the temperature milder here than it is in other places so far north.
 While this is ostensibly a good thing, I can’t help but be disheartened.
 I grew up singing along to Bing Crosby while the Christmas tree dried out in the summer heat.
 To me, the idea of a white Christmas is just as much a fantasy as flying reindeer and elves packing presents.
 I wish for snow with all my might.
 So when the temperature drops to five degrees Celsius I am delighted.

 “Only five degrees less and it could SNOW!”
 I tell Alex as I pull on a thermal.